zheng-wang/irontest/README.md

 To move Iron Test to a different folder or computer/VM, just shut down the application, copy the whole `<IronTest_Home>` folder over, and launch the application from there.

-## For Developers
-Pull requests are welcome.

-To launch Iron Test in your IDE (such as IntelliJ IDEA) without producing dist files, under the project directory (in which there is README.md) run below Maven command

-    //  no MQ or IIB testing capabilities. mvn pre-integration-test -pl irontest-assembly -am -P dev

-If you work with irontest-mq module or irontest-iib module, first use `mvn install:install-file` to install related jars into your local Maven repository.
-Refer to corresponding pom.xml and this [wiki page](https://github.com/zheng-wang/irontest/wiki/Interact-with-Other-Systems) for more information about the dependencies and jars.
-Then copy IIB jars to <Workspace_Dir>/lib/iib/v90 and/or <Workspace_Dir>/lib/iib/v100.
-Finally, run commands like below

-    //  with MQ 8.0 but no IIB testing capabilities mvn pre-integration-test -pl irontest-assembly -am -P dev -Dmq.version=8.0.0.7 -Dmq.version.is80
-    //  with IIB 10.0 but no MQ testing capabilities mvn pre-integration-test -pl irontest-assembly -am -P dev -Diib.version=10.0.0.9 -Diib.version.is100
-    //  with MQ 7.5 and IIB 9.0 testing capabilities
-    mvn pre-integration-test -pl irontest-assembly -am -P dev -Dmq.version=7.5.0.6 -Dmq.version.is75 -Diib.version=9.0.0.5 -Diib.version.is90

 ## License
 Apache License 2.0, see [LICENSE](LICENSE).